xyao7/HDOCK-Multimer/README.md

 ### Software requirements
 `HDM` is supported for *Linux*, the code has been tested on CentOS 6.

-In order to run the `HDM` program, several third-party packages/programs are required as follows.
+In order to run this program, several third-party packages/programs are required as follows.

 #### Python package requirements
 The supporting scripts depend on these Python3 packages, which can be installed using pip: